 - Dissertation Defense

 Requirements for the Doctoral degree should be completed in five years for Ph.D. students (those entering with an M.A.) and in six years for category M.A./Ph.D. students (those entering with only a B.A.).
 Students normally enroll in coursework for three years beyond the B.A. or two years beyond the external M.A. and then register to take examinations.
 Please see Timelines for the Ph.D.
 Time-to- Completion Plan recommended by the Director of Graduate Studies.
 At least one year (two consecutive semesters) of graduate work must be spent in full-time study (“residence”) at Storrs.
 Doctoral students normally fulfill this requirement while taking course work.
 Students must maintain continuous registration throughout the graduate program.

 All Ph.D. students are assigned by the Director of Graduate Studies a Major Advisor from the Department of English upon matriculation.
 Associate Advisors may be members of any university department.
 Courses to be taken and all additional program policies should be discussed with the Major Advisor.
 Students may change Major or Associate advisors at any time (for example, when selecting an appropriate examination committee).
-Forms to change Advisory Committee members are available in the Graduate English Office and online.
+Forms to change Advisory Committee members are available in the Graduate English Office and at the Grad School website.

 MA/PhD students are required to complete 46 credits of course work at UCONN for the PhD; PhD students are ordinarily required to complete 24 credits of course work at UCONN for the Ph.D., and at least 45 credits total of graduate work.
 The usual course load for a full-time student in each semester is between six and nine credits (if the student is a teaching assistant), as approved by the Major Advisor.
 Coursework must fulfill the following requirements: